-- 1 What are the three stages of the front office accounting cycle? - Charges for food and beverages incurred by a local business with an entertainment account at the hotel's restaurant would be recorded in theledger. - Amounts the guest owes are entered on the tabular ledger as credit charges.
-True or False? - 4 What are 'allowances'? - Give three examples of credit charges that would be 'transferred to ledger'. - What is the 'register' of a mechanical billing system? - What two steps should the hotel take to present cash appropriately for banking? - Identify four considerations in deciding the size of a cash float. - 9 What does 'balancing' mean for a night auditor? - List three sources of information for assessing a prospective customer's credit status.
+- 1 What are the three stages of the front office accounting cycle?
+2 Charges for food and beverages incurred by a local business with an entertainment account at the hotel's restaurant would be recorded in the ledger.
+3 Amounts the quest owes are entered on the tabular ledger as credit charges.
+True or False?
+4 What are 'allowances'?
+5 Give three examples of credit charges that would be 'transferred to ledger'.
+6 What is the 'register' of a mechanical billing system?
+7 What two steps should the hotel take to present cash appropriately for banking?
+8 Identify four considerations in deciding the size of a cash float.
+9 What does 'balancing' mean for a night auditor? - 10 List three sources of information for assessing a prospective customer's credit status.

-- 1 Opening guest accounts; maintaining guest accounts; settling/closing guest accounts. - 2 City - False; they are 'debit' charges.
-Payments are credit charges. - 4 Amounts entered into the tabular ledger to reflect amounts credited to the guest's account as a correction or adjustment. - Accommodation charges to be settled by a group organiser/travel agent; accommodation charges to be settled by a credit account customer; payments made by American Express or Diners Club cards, to be paid by the card company. - 6 Its memory. - Bundle notes, facing the same way; separate and bag coins. - Type/value/number of cash transactions; hotel policy on cash limits; security considerations; and cost of money considerations. - Making sure that debit and credit entries and totals 'cancel each other out', eg that total takings equal the total debit charges. - Any three of: credit references; bank references; trade references; information provided on credit applications; the Insolvency Register; the Register of County Court judgements; and published financial statements.
+- 1 Opening guest accounts; maintaining guest accounts; settling/closing guest accounts. - 2 City - 3 False; they are 'debit' charges.
+Payments are credit charges. - 4 Amounts entered into the tabular ledger to reflect amounts credited to the guest's account as a correction or adjustment. - 5 Accommodation charges to be settled by a group organiser/travel agent; accommodation charges to be settled by a credit account customer; payments made by American Express or Diners Club cards, to be paid by the card company. - 6 Its memory. - 7 Bundle notes, facing the same way; separate and bag coins. - 8 Type/value/number of cash transactions; hotel policy on cash limits; security considerations; and cost of money considerations. - 9 Making sure that debit and credit entries and totals 'cancel each other out', eg that total takings equal the total debit charges. - 10 Any three of: credit references; bank references; trade references; information provided on credit applications; the Insolvency Register; the Register of County Court judgements; and published financial statements.